Upward-Spiral-Science/claritycontrol/final_report.md

 **CLARITY introduction**

-CLARITY is a technique developed to transform an intact tissue into an optically transparent and permeable hydrogel-hybridized form that can undergo immunostaining and high resolution 3-D imaging without damage to the sample.
-Facing the difficulty of getting both detailed structural and molecular information from intact tissues in studying biological system, it is desired to find way which could help researchers "look through" the tissues with details.
-CLARITY provides visualization of long-range cellular projections for three-dimensional tissue mapping of a variety of tissue types with the following benefits:[^1]
+CLARITY is a technique developed to transform intact tissue into an optically transparent and permeable hydrogel-hybridized form that can undergo immunostaining and high resolution 3-D imaging without damage to the sample.
+Solving the difficulty of obtaining detailed structural and molecular information from intact tissues, CLARITY provides visualization of long-range cellular projections for three-dimensional tissue mapping with the following benefits:[^1]

 1. No damage or thin sectioning required to visualize whole intact tissue samples
 2. Allows marking and visualization of long-range projections and subcellular structures
 3. Allows multiple rounds of molecular phenotyping
 4. Applicable to multiple tissue types and sizes

-CLARITY has been proved to be an viable method to explore tissues and has been successfully applied to clearing mouse brain, human brain slices, mouse spinal cord.
+CLARITY has been proved to be a viable method to explore tissues and has been successfully applied to mouse brains, human brain slices, and mouse spinal cords.

 **Overview of the work**